Augusto Martínez Sánchez: Revolutionary Court

 On March 29, 1962, he was appointed Judge of the Revolutionary Court that tried the participants in the Invasion of the Bay of Pigs on April 17, 1961.
 Commanders Juan Almeida Bosque, Guillermo García, Sergio del Valle, and Manuel Piñeiro were also members of this Court.
 He worked also with Piñeiro in the Ministry of the Interior.

 Minister of Labor

 At the beginning of the sixties, he was appointed Minister of Labor.
 In 1964 he was removed from this position by Fidel Castro personally due to strong accusations of corruption.

 Suicide attempt

-On December 8, 1964, apparently as a result of errors in his work, Augusto Martínez Sánchez shot himself in the head but failed in his suicide attempt and survived.
+On December 8, 1964, apparently as a result of errors in his work, Augusto Martínez Sánchez shot himself in the head but survived his suicide attempt.
 He never returned to public life.
 He went into retirement with the rank of colonel in the late 1980s.

 Between October and December 2010, he traveled with permission to Miami, United States of America, where his eldest son Augusto Martínez resided since the early eighties; later the Cuban ex-military man returned to the island.

-His last wish was to be cremated and his ashes deposited in the Veterans Pantheon of the Colón Cemetery, Havana, Cuba.
+His last wish was to be cremated and his ashes deposited in the Veterans' Pantheon of the Colón Cemetery, Havana, Cuba.